Azure/apim-lab/apim-lab/1-apim-creation/apim-creation-1-2-verify.md

   ![APIM Echo API Test Success](../../assets/images/apim-echo-api-test-2.png)

-At this time you have successfully verified that APIM is set up!
+At this time you have successfully verified that Azure API Management is set up!

 ### Verification Failure (and Path to Success)